muxinc/mux-stats-sdk-theoplayer-ios/README.md

 ## Installation

-To use Mux's integration with Theoplayer in your iOS project, add this to your Podfile:
+To use Mux's THEOplayer integration in your iOS project, add this to your Podfile:

 ```
 pod 'Mux-Stats-THEOplayer', '~> 0.4'